Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [ ] Compute time approximation for `DmfCostanzo2016` → Since the node compute time should increase roughly linearly.
 For `1e6` we have, `1003 s * 20 size_increase / 60 (s/min) / 60 (min/hr) = 5.57 hr`.
 This on on M1 with 10 cores, so hopefully it should get better with more cores.
 All 10 cores are maxed out in running the adapters.
 Edges are`623 s`.
 Previously I was thinking the edges would scale more quadratically but this shouldn't be the case as we don't double loop over all experiments.
 Edges are `623s` and plugging this into the equation above we get `1039 s * 20 size_increase / 60 (s/min) / 60 (min/hr) = 5.78 hr` 🛑 I computed for kuzmin need to do for Costanzo..
 - [x] Increase cpu cores for Docker to 10
 - [x] Run on `Delta` → works very well and is pretty fast.
 We had an error on bulk import because all of logged output is polluting the final file path.
 - [x] Fix the file path issue.
 By writing a `txt` file with the path information.
 Revert `stderr` back to `stdout`.
-Write text file. → had to move the logging inside of hydra because hydra changes `cwd`.
+Write text file. → had to move the logging inside of hydra because hydra changes `cwd`. → Reverted to just writing a text file instead log file.
+- [x] Run small test `Delta`
+- [ ] Run whole database build on `Delta`
 - [ ] Run db build on docker try to fix multiprocessing issue.

 ## 2024.03.10